 MICROSOFT SOFTWARE LICENSE TERMS

+HIGH PERFORMANCE ML AGORITHMS

 IF YOU LIVE IN (OR ARE A BUSINESS WITH A PRINCIPAL PLACE OF BUSINESS IN) THE UNITED STATES, PLEASE READ THE “BINDING ARBITRATION AND CLASS ACTION WAIVER” SECTION BELOW.
 IT AFFECTS HOW DISPUTES ARE RESOLVED.